 About Terri Duhon

-Terri Duhon is the Non-Executive Chair of Morgan Stanley Investment Management Ltd. She is also on the board of Morgan Stanley International as a Non-Executive Director where she chairs the Risk Committee, on the board of Rathbones plc a FTSE250 UK Wealth Manager as a non-executive director, an Associate Fellow at The Said Business School, on the MIT Corporation Visiting Committee and a motivational speaker for Speakers for Schools.
+Terri Duhon is the Non-Executive Chair of Morgan Stanley Investment Management Ltd. She is also on the board of Morgan Stanley International as a Non-Executive Director where she chairs the Risk Committee; on the board of Rathbones plc a FTSE250 UK Wealth Manager as a non-executive director, and Chair of the Risk Committee; an Associate Fellow at The Said Business School; on the MIT Corporation Visiting Committee and a motivational speaker for Speakers for Schools.

 Terri Duhon started her career at JPMorgan and spent 10 years working as a derivative trader.
 In that time, she was part of the pioneering team at JPMorgan that developed the credit derivative market place as documented in Fools Gold and PBS Frontline.